hatonthecat/Sparkfun-Artemis-Nano-File-Server/Project Log.md

 ![image](https://user-images.githubusercontent.com/76194453/203181487-8f4fa81b-b825-4747-8392-eaa0d374146d.png)

 And it was a success!
-I was able to change the intervals for blinking to a solid Blue LED for 9 secondws, then off for 9 seconds.
+I was able to change the intervals for blinking to a solid Blue LED for 9 seconds, then off for 9 seconds.
 Also, when the SVL Bootloader is uploading, the Artemis flashes the yellow status light to indicate it is doing something (liek the disk LED on a PC).

 ![image](https://user-images.githubusercontent.com/76194453/203181918-6e482f7e-e270-4aa7-9837-de76bedd8f5f.png)

 Yay!

 This concludes the basic testing of the Artemis Nano.
 Now I will move on to exploring which filesystems can be ported.
+What ever it is, it will be over 9000.